Pause. Consider. Act.

 Stop Harsh Judgement of Sinful Desire

 Accept the sinful desire for what it is—an impulse.
 Instead of judging the desire as bad or good, focus on an appropriate response.
 Impulses unmitigated create chaos.
 Our lives rock back and forth without direction, burning energy chasing unsupportable dreams and destroying promising futures.
 After weighing consequences, some satisfying of desire adds richness to our bland lives.
-In many cases, we can indulge without destroying our more purposeful endeavors.
+In many cases, we can indulge without destroying.

 Satisfying some sinful desires is pleasurable.
 With careful assessment, we can avoid the sinful desires that destroy.
 A few moments of mindful attention, a slight pause, checking consequences of action against long-term goals, may save a lifetime of regret.